Bowarc/lumin/readme.md

 - Settings for sound volume, speed, etc..
 - gh pages for easy download
 - gh actions for simple compilation & versioning with pages
+- easy graphical installer for install (duh) and version managing
+- run on startup with the last background played, easy with the installer and a config file